-Have a landscaping project in mind for a common area?
-Speak to your building manager.
+Do you have a landscaping project in mind for a common area?
+Speak to your building mana-ger.
 For your own private area or balcony, you can spruce it up as you wish.
 But avoid clutter or anything that might obstruct access in an emergency.
 Community gardens are also set up for some buildings.

-If you decorate and green-up your environment, become a member of the Flower and Garden Club.
-It's free and many benefits are offered such as free gardening advice and horticultural equipement.
+If you wish to embellish the green spaces of your building, you should become a member of the Flower and Garden Club.
+It's free and the benefits are many: free plants, soil, mulch, gardening tips and horticultural materials.
 The club offers neighbours a chance to beautify their surroundings together.